RetroDECK/RetroDECK/wiki-rtd/docs/wiki_howto_faq/faq.md

 <br>

 ### Game X/Y/Z is not working or showing black screen
- Some emulators needs BIOS and/or firmware files, first you can check if you got the [needed ones](https://github.com/XargonWan/RetroDECK/wiki/BIOS-&-Firmware).<br/
+- Some emulators needs BIOS and/or firmware files, first you can check if you got the `How-to's 💬` - `How to: Manage BIOS and Firmware`.<br/

- Then you can check if your got a bad dump by comparing your hash with the ones of the official lists on the internet, such as [no-intro](https://datomatic.no-intro.org/index.php?page=search&s=64) or even [RetroAchievements](https://retroachievements.org) if your game is supported.<br/
+- You could have bad backups compare them on a database site for example [no-intro](https://datomatic.no-intro.org/index.php?page=search&s=64) or even [RetroAchievements](https://retroachievements.org) if your game is supported.<br/
- Moreover please mind that some emulator require very specific roms, please [read here](https://github.com/XargonWan/RetroDECK/wiki/How-to:-Manage-your-games#special-roms-formats).
+- Moreover please mind that some emulator require very specific roms `How-to's 💬` - `How to: Manage your Games`
- If it still not working you are welcome to ask for support on our [Discord Server](discord.gg/Dz3szYsP8g).

 <br>

 ### PS2 games are not working or buggy in the RetroArch Core.
  It's a known issue with if you are using the libretro core but you can use the the standalone pcsx2 emulator to solve this issue.
  Be sure to check that the bios files are in the correct folder.
-Read more on the [Emulators: BIOS and Firmware](https://github.com/XargonWan/RetroDECK/wiki/Emulators%3A-BIOS-and-Firmware)#  page on this wiki.
+Read more on the `How-to's 💬` - `How to: Manage BIOS and Firmware`

 <br>

 ### I configured RetroArch but the configuration was not saved.
  Configuring RetroArch can be dangerous for an inexperienced user, so RetroDECK is set to don't save the RetroArch configuration upon exiting.<br/
  The configuration must be saved willingly by going to: `Main Menu` -  `Configuration File` - `Save Current Configuration`.<br/
- If you find some better configurations however, you may contribute by sharing it on the #💙-i-want-to-help channel on our [Discord Server](discord.gg/Dz3szYsP8g) that may be included in the next version.
+ If you find some better configurations however, you may contribute by sharing it on the `💙-i-want-to-help` channel on our [Discord Server](discord.gg/Dz3szYsP8g) that may be included in the next version.

 <br>